 Llogara pass and the amazing southern coast

-The morning swim took place near Dhërmi, just under the Llogara pass.
+I planned to swim at every beach I like on the beautiful coast.
+It worked out pretty well.
+The morning swim took place near Dhërmi (Dhermi), just under the Llogara pass.
 It was one of the emptiest beaches we came across – despite the brand new road which leads there.
-We met people traveling by camper who spent the night there.
-We also had a great view to Mount Çika above us.
+Probably it was still early season, and most people spend the weekend mornings still in bed.
+We met two people traveling by camper who spent the night there.
+When we got bored with the crystal colors of water, we could simply turn around and observe the vast block of Mount Çika above us.

 The Castle of Port Palermo